awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-eventbridgerule.md

 # EventBridgeRule<a name="sam-property-function-eventbridgerule"></a>

-The object describing an `EventBridgeRule` event source type\.
+The object describing an `EventBridgeRule` event source type, which sets your serverless function as the target of an Amazon EventBridge rule\.
+For more information, see [What Is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) in the *Amazon EventBridge User Guide*\.

-AWS Serverless Application Model \(AWS SAM\) generates an [AWS::Events::Rule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html) resource when this event type is set\.
+AWS SAM generates an [AWS::Events::Rule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html) resource when this event type is set\.

 ## Syntax<a name="sam-property-function-eventbridgerule-syntax"></a>